ganeshvasudevan/weatherMonitoring/README.md

 }

 ```
+lowerLimit and upperLimit in Celsius scala are the temperature limit that will be checked against weather forecast.

 A sample input data file is placed with the this repo for execution.

 Due to the weather API used in this program currently max supported location is 60.